polynomialai/polynomialai.github.io/lens/brains.md

 ### **Emotion Brain**

 Emotion detection is the technique of finding and interpreting the emotions conveyed in textual material.
-In some circumstances, the sentiment brain may fail to capture the true feelings.
-The technique of discovering and interpreting the underlying emotions portrayed in textual data can be achieved by the emotion brain.
-Suitable for a series of text or long paragraphs
+In some circumstances, the sentiment brain may be unable to accurately capture the true feelings.
+The emotion brain is a tool for detecting and comprehending the underlying emotions expressed in textual data.
+Suitable for a long paragraph or a series of text.

 ![Emotion Brain](img/emotion.png)

-Created using state-of-the-art transformer-based models.
-Fine-tuned with more than 80k data points.
-The current model can accept a paragraph or small text and can output the appropriate classes.
+Models based on state-of-the-art transformers were used to create this piece.
+With over 80k data points, it's been fine-tuned.
+The current model can take a paragraph or a few lines of text and generate the necessary classifications.

 The current classes supported are:
 - Anger